 - 1. Remove the power cord from the receptacle on the rear of the TES9. - 2.
-Insert a small screwdriver or equivalent tool into the small slot at the upper edge of the fuse holder in the centre of the power entry module.
-Press downwards and pull slightly outwards to disengage the upper clip. - 3.
-Repeat the preceding step on the lower clip of the fuse holder. - 4.
-If necessary, repeat steps 2 and 3 to fully release the fuse holder. - 5.
+To disengage the upper clip: - Insert a small screwdriver or equivalent tool into the small slot at the upper edge of the fuse holder in the centre of the power entry module. - Press downwards and pull slightly outwards to disengage the upper clip. - 3.
+Repeat step 2. on the lower clip of the fuse holder. - 4.
+If necessary, repeat steps 2. and 3. to fully release the fuse holder. - 5.
 Carefully pull the fuse holder out of its housing, and be prepared to catch the fuse if it falls out. - 6.
 Replace the live (upper) fuse by the spare one in the lower container marked "spare fuse". - 7.
 If you have a supply of fuses available, place a new one in the "spare" location. - 8.
 Carefully return the fuse holder to its housing, and press lightly until it clicks into place.
 Note that it is keyed so that you cannot insert it incorrectly. - 9.
-Plug the power cord back into the TES9's receptacle, and turn the power switch to the on (up) position.
+Plug the power cord back into the TES9's receptacle, and turn the power switch to the ON (UP) position.